Philadelphia Flyers: 1974–75 Stanley Cup champions

+Victory against the Soviets and diminishing playoff success

 Rick MacLeish played for the Flyers from 1970 to 1981 and again in 1983.

-The highlight of the 1975–76 season had no bearing on the season standings.
-On January 11 at the Spectrum, the Flyers, as part of the Super Series '76, played a memorable exhibition game against the Soviet Union's dominant Central Red Army team.
-As the Bullies had put intimidation to good use the past three years, the Flyers' rugged style of play led the Soviets to leave the ice midway through the first period, protesting a hit on Valeri Kharlamov, whom Clarke had slashed on the ankle in the famous Summit Series '72, by Ed Van Impe.
+On January 11, 1976 at the Spectrum, the Flyers, as part of the Super Series '76, played an exhibition game against the Soviet Union's Central Red Army team.
+As the Flyers had put intimidation to good use the past three years, the Flyers' rugged style of play led the Soviets to leave the ice midway through the first period, protesting a hit on Valeri Kharlamov by Ed Van Impe, whom Clarke also slashed on the ankle in the Summit Series '72.
 After some delay, the Soviets returned after they were warned that they would lose their salary for the entire series.
-The Flyers went on to win the game rather easily, 4–1, and were the only team to defeat the Red Army outright in the series.
+The Flyers went on to win the game rather 4–1, and were the only team to defeat the Red Army in the series.
 After that win, the Spectrum became known as the "most intimidating building to play in and has the most intimidating fans."
 Head coach Fred Shero proclaimed, "Yes we are world champions.
 If they had won, they would have been world champions.
 We beat the hell out of a machine."

-The Flyers recorded the best record in team history (points-wise) with a record of 51–13–16 and set the record for most consecutive home wins in regulation (20).
+The Flyers recorded the best record in team history with a 51–13–16 record, while also setting the NHL record for most consecutive home wins in regulation (20).
 The LCB line, featuring Reggie Leach at right-wing, Bobby Clarke at center and Bill Barber at left-wing, set an NHL record for goals by a single line with 141 (Leach 61, Clarke 30, Barber 50).
 Clarke, on his way to a third Hart Trophy, set a club record for points in one season with 119.
-Heading into the playoffs, the Flyers squeaked past Toronto in seven games and defeated Boston in five games, with game five featuring a five-goal outburst by Leach, the "Riverton Rifle", to head to a third-straight appearance in the Stanley Cup Final.
-However, the Flyers did not come close to a third straight championship without an injured Bernie Parent, as they ran into an up-and-coming dynasty in Montreal, and were swept in four-straight games.
+Heading into the playoffs, the Flyers defeated Toronto in seven games and defeated Boston in five games, with game five featuring a five-goal outburst by Leach to head to a third straight appearance in the Stanley Cup Final.
+However, the Flyers were swept in four games by Montreal.
 Despite the loss, Leach was awarded the Conn Smythe Trophy for scoring a record 19 goals in 16 playoff games.